 - payment plans.

-The opportunity to give feedback on the Hardship Policy is provided alongside the Budget, Revenue and Rating Plan and Council Plan due to the impact the Policy has on revenue and funding of Council services and supports.
+The opportunity to give feedback on the Hardship Policy was provided alongside the Budget, Revenue and Rating Plan and Council Plan due to the impact the Policy has on revenue and the funding of Council services and supports.

 Community engagement summary

 Community engagement took place from December 2022 to March 2023.
 During this time, 67 community members gave feedback on:

 - the financial principles used to develop our Budget 2023-27

 - the draft Capital Works and Initiatives Program

 - the actions to be included in our Council Plan Year 3 Action Plan.

 In addition, 33 people came to community drop-in sessions in Greensborough and Ivanhoe to talk with us and tell us their thoughts on Banyule's Budget and Council Plan.